koenbok/autoplay/readme.md

 #### Quick Start

 - `git clone https://github.com/motif/MoonbaseTemplate.git website.com` clone the template into a website.com folder where your site will live.
-- `cd website.com` navigate into your ptoject folder
+- `cd website.com` navigate into your project folder
 - `make` start the default watch talk that builds your site and starts a web server that listens for changes.

 #### Goals